aaronpk/oauth-client-intermediary-metadata/oauth-client-intermediary-metadata.md

 Client Read Request
 -------------------

-This specification extends the client read request defined in {{RFC7592}} to include the additional metadata properties in the response that describe the end user application and intermediaries.
+This specification extends the client read request defined in {{RFC7592}} to include the additional metadata properties in the response that describe the intermediaries.
 No additional behavior is prescribed by this specification.

 Client Update Request
 ---------------------

-This specification extends the client update request defined in {{RFC7592}} to be able to update the additional metadata properties that describe the end user application and intermediaries.
+This specification extends the client update request defined in {{RFC7592}} to be able to update the additional metadata properties that describe the intermediaries.

 The additional properties are provided in the update request in the same format as in the initial registration request.